isomerpages/csc-corp/pages/What We Do.md

 <h3>Learning Design &amp; Programme Development</h3>
 <p>Push the boundaries with new learning methodologies and practices.
 Design, develop and deliver learning that is innovative, impactful and inspiring.</p>

+<h3>Consulting</h3>
+<p>Support agencies in their innovation and organisational transformation journeys, and help them embrace change.</p>